A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: The Parallel Scan: A Gentle Introduction

 \subsection{Implementation considerations}

 This gentle introduction provides the main ideas and intuition of the parallel scan: closed binary associative operators leading a divide-and-conquer algorithm to leverage parallel processors to compute sequential compositions in sublinear time.
 However, there are also a host of implementation details for using the parallel scan when programming on accelerated hardware like GPUs \citep{harris2007scan,gla,sarnthein2025blog}.
 For example, the presence of a general-purpose parallel scan is, as of the time of writing, a major difference between JAX \citep{jax2018github} and PyTorch \citep{paszke2019pytorch}, two leading Python libraries for deep learning.
 JAX has a general purpose parallel scan (\texttt{jax.lax.associative\_scan}) as a fundamental primitive, which allows for implementation of a wide range of parallel scans.
 For example, \texttt{dynamax}, a JAX library for probabilistic state space modeling \citep{linderman2025dynamax}, implements the parallel filtering and smoothing algorithms from \citet{parallel-kalman}.
 In contrast, PyTorch currently has only \texttt{torch.cumsum}, which is the parallel scan where the binary associative operator is addition\footnote{Although \citet{heinsen2023parallelization} shows that clever uses of \texttt{torch.cumsum} can parallelize scalar/diagonal LDSs, of the type that are used in quasi-Newton iterations (\cref{eq:qdeer}).}, and \texttt{torch.cumprod} (for scalar multiplication).
 This difference is why we implement the experiments in this paper in JAX.
-This lack of a general purpose parallel scan in PyTorch has also led to the custom development of highly-optimized, hardware-aware custom CUDA kernels for parallel scans, such as in Mamba \citep{mamba}, a leading SSM for language modeling.
+This lack of a general purpose parallel scan in PyTorch has also led to the custom development of highly-optimized, hardware-aware custom CUDA kernels for parallel scans.
+These custom parallel scans appear most prominently in Mamba \citep{mamba}, a leading SSM for language modeling, and ParaRNN \citep{danieli2025pararnn}, which applies the Newton iterations discussed in this paper to 7B parameter nonlinear RNNs to achieve strong language modeling performance.
 There also exist useful implementations of parallel scans for scalar/diagonal LDSs in PyTorch such as \cite{proger}, which we used to implement quasi-Newton iterations in PyTorch in this repo: \url{https://github.com/lindermanlab/elk-torch}